pop-os/desktop-icons-ng/README.md

 extension (extension.js) that have these roles:

  * Launch the desktop program at startup and relaunch it if it dies
- * Identify the desktop window and keep it at the bottom of the windows stack, in all desktops
+ * Identify the desktop windows and keep it at the bottom of the windows stack, in all desktops

 This last part is paramount in Wayland systems, because there an application can't set its role as freely as in X11.